It is an indication that the baby is not well in the womb; it is a rare complication of childbirth.

 Certain conditions, such as placenta previa and placental abruption, can cause bleeding during pregnancy.

 Depending on the severity of these problems, they can all cause fetal distress.

 Mother’s high blood pressure

-Often times, high blood pressure during pregnancy can lead to a maternal health condition called pre-eclampsia.
+High blood pressure during pregnancy can lead to a maternal health condition called preeclampsia.

 The mother’s high blood pressure can cause a baby to be deprived of oxygen due to placental problems.

 Fetal distress occurs in varied forms and to varying degrees.